jasperanders/Bachelorthesis/Thesis/md/thesis.md

 The reliability of the exam medium is most dependent on the e-exam software.
 As with any software, high reliability can only be achieved through rigorous testing and continuous improvements.

 Another important point is device the operability.
 Decentralized e-exams are taken on the examinee's device.
 It thus largely lies within the responsibility of the device owner to ensure that it is working as intended.
 It must be mentioned that modern devices generally show low failure rates.
 As students in any way need a reliable device to participate in their studies, device operability is not a major problem.
-Still, the examination tool can prevent unnecessary device failure by strongly advising examinees to keep their devices updated, plugged into power and to not use unreliable devices.
+Still, the examination tool can prevent unnecessary device failure by strongly advising examinees to keep their devices updated, plugged into power and to not use unreliable devices. @Halbherr2014 also demand good user experience, as in hight stress situations the exam medium must not stand in between the exam and the examinee.

 The last major point in which the exam medium can fail, is connection loss that leads to time deficiencies for students.
 In normal operation, exam answers should continuously be sent to a server to minimize the risk of data loss.
 In case of connection issues, students must be able to continue their exams without problems.
 Data must then later be sent to the server.
 In case of both a device crash and internet failure, the exam should persist on the local storage of the device.
 The device can then be rebooted, and the exam can be continued.
 Although applications can have some offline capabilities examiners only fully control the server side.
 Following, @Handke2012 are advocates for high security in all parts that are still controlled by examiners.
 Only in this way can exams protect themselves from contestation.